Agriculture has played an important part in the economic and sustainable growth of County Cavan.

 50 metres of an abstraction point not specified in 1 above.

 50 metres of exposed cavernous or karstified limestone features.

-10 metres of surface watercourse.
+20 metres of any other surface water.

 Organic fertiliser, soiled water or chemical fertiliser shall not be applied

 Land that is flooded or likely to flood.

 If heavy rainfall is forecast within 48 hours.